 So while some of these activities are covered by certain travel insurance policies, they do have limits to their coverage, so be careful to stay within the stipulated boundaries.

-Depending on the company, some firms require that you upgrade your travel insurance plan to include adventurous activities.
+Some travel insurance companies require that you upgrade your travel insurance plan to include winter sports rider or outdoor adventurous activities riders.
 Although it might seem unfair to incur a steep increase in the premium price, do note that most of the time, this increases your coverage for other categories within the same plan as well.

 If you’re a hardcore skier or diver, then this section should not be news for you.
 If you have your own sporting equipment that you intend to bring on the trip, you have to be aware how much your travel insurance is covering you.
 When your gear can cost a few hundred dollars, you’ll definitely want to invest in a plan that will insure you don’t lose out if your gear is stolen or damaged.

-6. Ensure you have sufficient Emergency Medical Evacuation cover
+7. Do you have sufficient Emergency Medical Evacuation coverage?

-Do you have any other suggestions for getting the best travel insurance for adventurers?
+Do you have any other suggestions for getting the best travel insurance for sports lovers?
 Share them with us.